afshaan4/random-python-programs/README.md

-# these are all my python my small python projects
+# these are all my small python projects

-here I upload small practice projects and stuff
+these are random practice projects that I do